fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 used for all cells, when we later smooth the mesh, :meth:`~CSXCAD.CSRectGrid.CSRectGrid.SmoothMeshLines` may add additional mesh lines within our handcrafted cells, effectively undoing the 1/3-2/3 rule.
-Use an interval `highres` works around the problem, since :meth:`~CSXCAD.CSRectGrid.CSRectGrid.SmoothMeshLines` is not allowed to add cells smaller than ``res``.
+Using an interval `highres` works around the problem, since :meth:`~CSXCAD.CSRectGrid.CSRectGrid.SmoothMeshLines` is not allowed to subdivide an interval smaller than ``res``.
 A factor of 1.5 is recommended to preserve mesh smoothness.

 Finally we resmooth the mesh::